convergencelabs/convergence-docker-compose/README.md

 ## System requirements

-If you're spinning up all the containers defined in the `docker-compose.yml` in this repository on a single cloud compute instance, make sure this instance has AT LEAST 4GB RAM available.
+If you're spinning up all the containers defined in the `docker-compose.yml` in this repository on a single cloud compute instance, make sure this instance has AT LEAST 4GB RAM (and preferably 6GB+) available.
 Otherwise you will see errors in the server and/or orientdb.

 ## Security